 This means electricity obtained from a low-carbon supplier can now be reflected in your Scope 2 reporting.
 However, there has been a lot of confusion on how to calculate and report market-based emissions, particularly when it comes to purchased renewable electricity.

 In this guide, we explain how best to report Scope 2 market-based emissions as defined within the GHG protocol.
 We explain the market-based methodology, the role of energy attribute certificates and what to do if you are using green tariffs.
-We also give you some examples and outline the potential benefits of the market-based approach, and the ease in which it can be incorporated into your current reporting frameworks.
+We also give you some examples and outline the potential benefits of the market-based approach and the ease with which it can be incorporated into your current reporting frameworks.

 To download this free guide, click here and fill in the short form.